plone/training/deployment/opsworks/installation.rst

     :align: center

 At this point you can navigate to the ``Instances`` control panel and create an instance in a particular layer.
 Once you've defined your first instance you can assign it to additional layers.

 Once you pick an appropriate instance size (t2.micro is fine for playing around), you should be able to use the instance defaults, though the initial EBS volume size is something you may want to configure later if you don't intend to use separate mount points for data storage.

-Once you've created the first instance you'll want to add it other layers using the ``Existing Opsworks`` tabs.
+Once you've created the first instance you'll want to add it other layers using the ``Existing OpsWorks`` tabs.
 You will probably want to skip the ``EBS Snapshotting`` layer for now, and if you disabled NFS you should skip the ``Shared Blobs`` layer too.

 By default the ``Zeoserver`` layer and the ``Shared Blobs`` layer both create and attach EBS volumes to any instances assigned to them (for the filestorage and NFS shared blobstorage respectively).

 This is optional when using an EBS backed instance with an adequately sized root volume, but is mandatory when using instance store backed instances.

 Traditionally, instance store backed instances had some performance and cost advantages, but those advantages have largely vanished recently, and EBS instances can stop and start much faster after initial instance creation.

 For testing you may want to delete the EBS volume resources from those layers before starting your instance.